DocBohn/CowPi_documentation/docs/source/construction/nano/microcontroller/ide-platformio-before-creating-project.rst

 .. ..
 You will need to wait a few seconds, and then a new project will be created whose name is derived from the current date and time, such as "230718-112959-arduino-blink."
 .. ..
 This will create an example project with the same "blink" code that is typically loaded onto an Arduino Nano before leaving the factory.

-:\:[   ]: In PlatformIO Home, under "Quick Access," click on the "+ New Project" button.
+:\:[   ]: In the PlatformIO Home, under "Quick Access," click on the "+ New Project" button.